mhossen2022/azure-synapse-labs/steps/02_data_transformation_using_Spark/description.md

-Create parquet file in Data Lake Storage Gen2 (ADLS Gen2) using Open DataSet  with Synapse Spark
+Data Ingestion and transformation using Apache Spark